 (define (words# los) (how-many los))

-You may wish to look over the rest of functions that come with BSL.
-Some may look obscure now, but they may just be useful in one of the upcoming problems.
-Then again, using such functions saves only your time.
-You just may wish to design them from scratch to practice your design skills or to fill time.
+You may wish to look over the list of functions that come with BSL.
+Some may look obscure but may become useful in one of the upcoming problems.
+Using such functions saves your time, not ours.

-; String -> List-of-numbers ; counts the number of words on each line in the given file (define (file-statistic file-name) (words-on-line (read-words/line file-name)))
+; String -> List-of-numbers ; counts the words on each line in the given file (define (file-statistic file-name) (words-on-line (read-words/line file-name)))

 Use read-words/line so that the transformation retains the organization of the original text into lines and words.
 When the program is designed, run it on the Piet Hein poem.

-Exercise 159.
+Exercise 174.
 Design a program that encodes text files numerically.
 Each letter in a word should be encoded as a numeric three-letter string with a value between 0 and 256.
-Here is our encoding function for single letters.
+Figure 69 shows our encoding function for single letters.
 Before you start, explain these functions.

 rest*, which consumes a matrix and removes the first column.
 The result is a matrix.